kushcode974/kushcode974/README.md

 -  Exploring **Cybersecurity and System Fundamentals**
 -  Interested in **AI, Security, and Software Development**
 -  Building projects to improve **problem-solving and coding skills**
--  Constantly learning and experimenting with new technologies
+-  Constantly learning , building and experimenting new productivity systems

 ---